gilgoldzweig/SampleTest/README.md

 In addition to the pure data of the restaurant's list, we want you to persist the restaurant's favorite state.
 (The data is purely local and is not a part of the network request)

+The state should be set based on a toggle/image/button in the UI.
+Similar to liking a post on social netowrk.

 The data needs to be saved in a database, and it's up to you to decide what info you save and what info you don't.

-You don’t need to implement to UI showing and or setting a restaurant as favourite; we want to see how you incorporate the 2 data sets into one screen module, feel free to use any design patterns/architecture you want.

 ### Mocking